Saevon/saevon.github.io/content/articles/coding/python-virtual-environments-and-pip.md

 # Intro

-Jump "straight"... to the [Syspip](#Syspip) section if you know all about python packaging and virtualenv.
+Jump "straight" to the [Syspip](#Syspip) section if you know all about python packaging and virtualenv.